 Genetic interaction is the dependence of the degree or character of the manifestation of one allele on the presence of other alleles.
 If these are alleles of a single gene, only several basic possibilities can occur in diploid organisms that bear two alleles from each gene.
-If allele A completely suppresses the manifestation of allele B and an individual with two A alleles then looks the same as an individual with one A allele and one B allele, then allele A is denoted as dominant with respect to allele B, while allele B is denoted as recessive with respect to allele A. For example, this is the case of the allele for brown and blue eye colour - a homozygote with two alleles for brown eye colour does not differ from a heterozygote that bears one allele for brown colour and one allele for blue colour (simplified somewhat - I hope experts will forgive me).
+If allele A completely suppresses the manifestation of allele B and an individual with two A alleles then looks the same as an individual with one A allele and one B allele, then allele A is denoted as dominant with respect to allele B, while allele B is denoted as recessive with respect to allele A. For example, this is the case of the allele for brown and blue eye color - a homozygote with two alleles for brown eye color does not differ from a heterozygote that bears one allele for brown color and one allele for blue color (simplified somewhat - I hope experts will forgive me).
 If the expression of alleles A and B are averaged out and an individual with a pair of alleles AB (heterozygote) has traits somewhere between the traits of individuals with two A alleles and the traits of individuals with two B alleles, this is called semi-dominance (incomplete dominance) - the allele of the pair that is manifested more strongly in the heterozygote is denoted as semi-dominant.
 For example, semi-dominance is exhibited by the S allele responsible for the detrimental manifestations of sickle cell anemia - a homozygote with two alleles is much worse off than a heterozygote with one normal and one S allele.
 The case when a heterozygote with a pair of alleles AB exhibits the relevant trait to a greater degree than either homozygotes AA or BB is termed super-dominance.
 Only a limited number of types of gene interaction can occur between the alleles of a single gene in diploid organisms.
 There are a much greater number of types of gene interactions between the alleles of various genes, called epistatic interactions, because the number of interacting alleles can attain any number.
-For example, a particular allele of one gene can directly affect the manifestations of alleles A and B of a different gene and can also affect whether allele A will be dominant or recessive towards allele B complicated, i.e. to what degree genetic interactions play an important role in the formation of traits, remains unresolved.
-In principle, genetic interactions can also be considered to include interactions between two alleles of a single gene in diploid organisms.
-This type of genetic interaction, specifically relationships of the recessivity, dominance and super-dominance types, is quite common in nature.
+For example, a particular allele of one gene can directly affect the manifestations of alleles A and B of a different gene and can also affect whether allele A will be dominant or recessive towards allele B.